lagom/lagom/docs/manual/java/guide/cluster/Cluster.md

 A service instance joins a cluster when the service starts up.

-### Joining during development

-In development you are typically only running the service on one cluster node.
-No explicit joining is necessary; the [[Lagom Development Environment|DevEnvironment]] handles it automatically.
+1. **Joining during development**:  In development you are typically only running the service on one cluster node.
+No explicit joining is necessary; the [[Lagom Development Environment|DevEnvironment]] handles it automatically and creates a single-node cluster.

+1. **Joining during production**: There are several mechanisms available to create a cluster in production.
+This documentation covers the two recommended approaches:
+    1. Akka Cluster Bootstrap (recommended)
+    2. Manual Cluster Formation (a.k.a. a static list of `seed-nodes`)

+The sections below cover the two options for Cluster Joining during Production in more detail.

-### Joining during production
+### Joining during production (Akka Cluster Bootstrap)

 Starting from version 1.5.0, Lagom offers support for [Akka Cluster Bootstrap](https://developer.lightbend.com/docs/akka-management/1.0.0-RC2/bootstrap/).
 Akka Cluster Bootstrap is enabled by default in production mode and disabled in development and test mode.